jaseknighter/euclidean-grid/README.md

 # euclidean-grid
-euclidean rhythm sequencer for the monome grid, built in max msp
+euclidean rhythm sequencer for the monome grid, built in max

 **created by**: [jonathan snyder](https://github.com/jaseknighter)